Polyak's Heavy Ball Method Achieves Accelerated Local Rate of Convergence under Polyak-Lojasiewicz Inequality: Abstract

 \section{Abstract}

-In this work, we consider the convergence of Polyak's heavy ball method, both in continuous and discrete time, on a non-convex objective function.
-We recover the convergence rates derived in~\cite{polyak1964some} for strongly convex objective functions, assuming only validity of the Polyak-\L ojasiewicz inequality.
-In continuous time our result holds for all initializations, whereas in the discrete time setting we conduct a local analysis around the global minima.
-Our results demonstrate that the heavy ball method does, in fact, accelerate on the class of objective functions satisfying the Polyak-\L ojasiewicz inequality.
-This holds even in the discrete time setting, provided the method reaches a neighborhood of the global minima.
+In this work, we analyze the convergence of Polyak's heavy ball method in both continuous and discrete time for non-convex $C^4$-objective functions satisfying the Polyak-\L ojasiewicz inequality.
+Under this weak assumption, we recover the asymptotic convergence rates originally derived by Polyak in~\cite{polyak1964some} for strongly convex objectives.
+Our results demonstrate that the heavy ball method exhibits asymptotic local acceleration on this class of functions.
+In particular, in the discrete time setting, we prove local convergence of the iterates to a minimum once the method enters a sufficiently small neighborhood of the set of minima, for a broad range of hyperparameters, including aggressive choices for the momentum parameter and the step-size for which global convergence is known to fail.
 Instead of the usually employed Lyapunov-type arguments, our approach leverages a new differential geometric perspective of the Polyak-\L ojasiewicz inequality proposed in~\cite{rebjock2023fast}.